mrsarm/jshell-plugin/README.md

 ### JShell warning at startup

-If you see this warning and the jshell console does not detect your classes:
+If you see this warning before the jshell console starts:

 > :jshell task :classes not found, be sure to compile the project first

-Means the `classes` task needed to compile your project before launch `jshell` does not exist, just append in the command line the task needed to compile the project, some times is the same `classes` task but is not detected in multi-modules projects, so you need to add it explicitly in the Gradle command:
+Means the `classes` task needed to compile your project before launch `jshell` does not exist, just append in the command line the task needed to compile the project.
+Some times is the same `classes` task but is not detected in multi-modules projects, so you need to add it explicitly in the Gradle command:

     $ gradle --console plain classes jshell

+Later if you need to run again the JShell but no change to the source code was performed, you don't need to append the `classes` task, although the warning will still appear, just ignore it.

 ### The console is exited once started